Jayzhong/LiteVault/docs/design/UI_INTERACTION_SPEC.md

 ### TagsCard
 - Text: "You currently have 24 active tags in your library."
-- Button: "Manage tags →" leads to `/settings/tags`
+- Button: "Manage tags" leads to `/settings/tags`

 ### States
 - Loading: skeleton cards